Share

 Racial Discrimination

 Racial discrimination runs counter to fundamental U.S. and international human rights values of fairness and equality under the law.
-But it continues to manifest in the U.S. criminal and immigration systems through discriminatory arrests, deportations, incarceration and detention, and law enforcement harassment and violence.
+But it continues in the U.S. criminal and immigration systems through discriminatory arrests, deportations, incarceration and detention, and law enforcement harassment and violence.

-Guided by principles enshrined in the U.S. Constitution and the International Convention on the Elimination of All Forms of Racial Discrimination, we work to end racial discrimination in the U.S. criminal and immigration systems.
+Guided by principles in the U.S. Constitution and the International Convention on the Elimination of All Forms of Racial Discrimination, we work to end racial discrimination in the U.S. criminal and immigration systems.

 Litigate